Explainable AI for Anomaly Detection

 Machine learning, specifically artificial deep neural network, have been used extensively in the last decade to tackle problems in computer vision.
 Medical imaging is one field of application whose large potential has slowly started to be understood and exploited.
 Within medical imaging Optical Coherence Tomography (OCT) is an imaging technique which is based on low-coherence interferometry and employed in ophthalmology where it yields large quantities of detailed images from within the eye, in particular, from the retina.

 On the other hand, many eye anomalies are rare and training data is little.
-For example in the case of subretinal/intraretinal liquids2,3, hyperreflective foci4, and subretinal hyperreflective material5.
-In such cases, anomalies can be detected in an unsupervised learning setting through anomaly detection by employing e.g. autoencoder algorithms (possibly in combination with Generative Adversarial Networks, GANs)6,7.
+For example in the case of subretinal/intraretinal liquids, hyperreflective foci, and subretinal hyperreflective material.
+In such cases, anomalies can be detected in an unsupervised learning setting through anomaly detection by employing e.g. autoencoder algorithms (possibly in combination with Generative Adversarial Networks, GANs).
 However, the study of explainability in these cases has been limited so far.
-But questions like “which area of the input image lead to the classification of an image as outlier/anomaly” are very important for medical professionals.
+But questions like "which area of the input image lead to the classification of an image as outlier/anomaly" are very important for medical professionals.

 Developing and investigating algorithms in the domain of Explainable AI (XAI) for anomaly detection in OCT image data.